Testing

 make test-gui-e2e or make test-gui-e2e-emulate

-Runs the real GUI binary through the operator workflow, validates durable audit evidence, and captures a rendered screenshot.
+Runs the real GUI binary through the operator workflow (see below), validates durable audit evidence, and captures a rendered screenshot.

 Desktop viewport classes